NathanCordeiro/Trivia-Quiz-Game/README.md

 - At the end of the quiz, your total score will be displayed.
 4. **Quit Game**:
 - You can quit the game at any time by clicking the "Quit" button.

+## Screenshot

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

+## License
+This project is licensed under the MIT License.